For the Leather Lovers

 4. Tie a knot on one end of the thread, then pull it down and through one hole.

-5. Pull the string tight and tie another knot as close to the leather as you can.
+5. Pull the string tight and tie another knot as close to the leather as possible.
 Tie two more knots over the knot to make one large knot.

 6. Thread the string back through your first hole and then through the second hole.